-Ratnapura the Sinhala name means “The Gem city”.
+Ratnapura the Sinhala name means “The Gem City”.
 It is a gem market for all gem traders and dealers.
-It is a fascinating scene the traders buying and selling uncut stones, polished and cut stones.
+It is a fascinating scene of the traders buying and selling uncut stones, polished and cut stones.

 The legendary Blue Belle that lightens on the British Crown and the Star Sapphire inappropriately named Star of India on display at the Museum of Natural History in New York are from their repository.

-Ratnapura is a source of endless supply of white, yellow, pink, orange, purple and blue stone sapphires.
+Ratnapura is a source of an endless supply of white, yellow, pink, orange, purple, and blue stone sapphires.

-Ratnapura is a law land surrounded by mountain ranges affected flood often.
-You can see the boats kept on their upstairs for easy evacuation.
+Ratnapura is a law land surrounded by mountain ranges that are affected by floods often.
+You can see the boats kept on upstairs for easy evacuation.

 A visit to a gem mine can be an exhilarating and exciting encounter during your Sri Lanka holiday.